Samuel553-sudo/Staynub-samuel-clone-website/README.md

-#Staynub clone
+# Staynub Clone

-#Description
+# Description

-This was built with HTML and CSS
+This built with html and css

-#How Steup
+# How to setup
-download the idex.html files
+download files and run the index.html file